 KNOWBE4, INC. ALERT: Bragar Eagel & Squire, P.C.
 Investigates Merger of KNBE and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, has launched an investigation into whether the officers or directors of KnowBe4, Inc. (NASDAQ: KNBE) (“KnowBe4”) breached their fiduciary duties or violated the federal securities laws in connection with the company’s acquisition by Vista Equity Partners (“Vista”).
+NEW YORK, Nov.
+30, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, has launched an investigation into whether the officers or directors of KnowBe4, Inc. KNBE ("KnowBe4") breached their fiduciary duties or violated the federal securities laws in connection with the company's acquisition by Vista Equity Partners ("Vista").

 Click here to learn more and participate in the action.